-Chemical Threat and Leak Detection Systems for Security and Safety
+Chemical Threat and Gas Detection Systems

 For decades, Block's infrared detection products have been used to protect critical infrastructure in the National Capital Region and elsewhere.
 New developments in Quantum Cascade Laser (QCL) technology are now allowing Block to offer breakthrough increases in sensitivity, speed, and detection distance.

-Block Engineering's LaserWarn is an open-path chemical detection system that was developed to save lives and protect personnel from chemical attacks.
+Block Engineering's LaserWarn is an open-path gas detection system that was developed to save lives and protect personnel from chemical attacks.
 By instantaneously detecting toxic gases, LaserWarn helps protect transportation facilities, embassies, military bases, government buildings, malls and other vulnerable critical infrastructure.
 LaserWarn identifies Chemical Warfare Agents (CWAs), Toxic Industrial Chemicals/Materials (TICs/TIMs) and other hazardous chemicals.

 The LaserWarn system can detect chemical threats – including Mustard, Sarin, Tabun, VX, and Cyclosarin gases – in parts-per-billion (ppb) ranges from standoff distances of hundreds of meters.
 The system registers warnings in seconds, allowing for rapid response to threats.